AutoRabitOrg/knowledgebase/product-guides/vault/configuring-vault/creating-and-configuring-proxy-servers.md

 ### Permissions <a href="#permissions" id="permissions"></a>

-- Applicable **only for on-premise users**.
+- Applicable **only for on-premises users**.
 Not supported for shared instance users.
 - Only **System Admins** can configure proxy settings.
 - Proxy can be set up **only for AWS storage environments**.